alexogola/quiz-board/README.md

 # QUIZ BOARD

- This project is a web page displaying a triangle tracker.
+ This project is a web page displaying a quiz board.

 ## Author name